 Request human review of videos marked "Not suitable for most advertisers"

-If the content of a video you uploaded is identified as not suitable for advertisers, you'll see a yellow dollar sign, or next to the video.
-You'll also get an email to the email address associated with your YouTube account.
+If the content of a video you uploaded is identified as not suitable for most advertisers, you'll see a yellow dollar sign, or next to the video.

 A video will be marked "Not suitable for most advertisers" in Video Manager if: